long1eu/flutter_i18n/README.md

   );
 }</pre>

-#### 2. Parametrized strings
+#### 2. Parameterized strings

-Some strings may contain <em>$variable</em> tokens witch are replaced with your value.
+Some strings may contain <em>$variable</em> tokens which are replaced with your values.
 For example:

     {
         "aboutListTileTitle": "About $applicationName"
     }

-The value for this resource ID is retrieved with a parametrized method instead of a simple getter:
+The value for this resource ID is retrieved with a parameterized method instead of a simple getter:

     S.of(context).aboutListTileTitle(yourAppTitle)